onkarjanwa/jtc/README.md

 Our interview process for an engineering role consists of two steps:

 - Build a web application using MEAN / MERN / JS based stack.
 Please see this [link](https://docs.google.com/document/d/1wX61rB-TpK6xckr-FBckDKkeH2qbwNlATSEDOX73QCY/edit?usp=sharing) on what to build.
 - Once you have finished above task, set up a 1hr 15 mins interview call with us.
 You would need access to a computer and the internet during this call.
 Please use this [link](https://www.meetingbird.com/l/jjalan/interview) to schedule the meeting.
-In this call, we would
+In this call, we would:
   - Solve a technical problem for about 45 minutes
   - Go over the application and its source code of the application you built in step 1.

 If everything goes well, we will make you an offer.